 The new blades are now being sold to S-64 owners in other countries, and the Erickson fleet in the U.S. will slowly be upgraded.
 Although Johnson said that the process of upgrading is just getting started and will take a while.

 “The result of everything we are doing, the results are to save lives, protect property, and support the military.
 Those are amazing things – it’s not like we are selling popsicles.
 The work we do is in the national interest.
-It is critically important to save property, forests, lives and more.
+It is critically important to saving property, forests, lives, and more.
 We can feel very proud about it,” Johnson concluded.

 The blades were approved by the FAA, for several Erickson-related aircraft, in the following order – Certification was as follows: S-64E Feb.
 2020; CH-54A July 2020; S-64F & CH-54B Dec.
 2020.